 Records of communication: A complete historical log is available for all text messages sent and all replies received.

 RELATED: Learn how SMS increased student engagement for a fitness education provider.

 Help for migrant families: For those whose first language is not English, reading texts is often easier than listening or speaking.
 They may also have translators loaded on their phone so can automatically translate messages.

 Affordability: The service is free for parents to receive texts and, as parents usually have text messaging included in their mobile phone plans, replies are free too.

 Reliability: In areas of limited mobile coverage, text messages are much more reliable than phone calls.

 Ease of use: No training was required for staff using the system, as it is very simple and they are already familiar with text messaging.

-It’s easy to integrate SMS into any school systemChat with our team now
+It’s easy to integrate SMS comms into any school system.

 I feel more connected with the kindergarten and my child knowing they can message me at any time”, “The reminders are invaluableCentral Kids parent